Slicing

 Obstacles:

-Dependency Management: Slices with dependencies harder to parallelize.
-Data dependencies limit parallelization.
+Dependency Management: Slices with dependencies are harder to parallelize.

-Verification Complexity: Verifying combined proof must be more efficient than original.
-Otherwise no benefit.
+Verification Complexity: Verifying combined proof must be more efficient than the original.

 Future of Slicing